awsdocs/amazon-ecs-developer-guide/doc_source/create-application-load-balancer.md

 This section walks you through the process of creating an Application Load Balancer in the AWS Management Console\.
 For information about how to create an Application Load Balancer using the AWS CLI, see [Tutorial: Create an Application Load Balancer using the AWS CLI](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/tutorial-application-load-balancer-cli.html) in the *User Guide for Application Load Balancers*\.

-This section walks you through the process of creating an Application Load Balancer in the AWS Management Console\.
-For information about how to create an Application Load Balancer using the AWS CLI, see [Tutorial: Create an Application Load Balancer using the AWS CLI](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/tutorial-application-load-balancer-cli.html) in the *User Guide for Application Load Balancers*\.

 ## Configure a target group for routing<a name="alb-configure-routing"></a>

 In this section, you create a target group for your load balancer and the health check criteria for targets that are registered within that group\.